leejun6694/BoostCamp_mogay/week1/UIKit.md

 - Text Views
   - UILabel : A view that displays one or more lines of read-only text, often used in conjunction with controls to describe their intended purpose. (iOS 2.0+)
   - UITextField : An object that displays an editable text area in your interface. (iOS 2.0+)
-  - UITextView : A scrollable, multiline text region.
+  - UITextView : A scrollable, multiline text region. (iOS 2.0+)
 - Bars
   - class UIBarItem : An abstract superclass for items that can be added to a bar that appears at the bottom of the screen. (iOS 2.0+)
   - UIBarButtonItem : A button specialized for placement on a toolbar or tab bar. (iOS 2.0+)